Beer Can Cabbage

 INSTRUCTIONS

-1. Heat a grill to medium-high or set oven to 425°F.
+Heat a grill to medium-high or set the oven to 425°F, depending on your level of commitment.